NikolasVir/PetCare-Pet-Keeping/README.md

 Notes:
+1. No Bonus was implemented.
+2. ChatGPT does not work because of "Exceeded Limit Quote" error
-1. Delete User as Admin does not work.
+3. Delete User as Admin does not work.
-2. Changing acxount details does not work for both types of users: PetKeepers and PetOwners.
+4. Changing acxount details does not work for both types of users: PetKeepers and PetOwners.